theseus-os/Theseus/book/src/subsystems/display/porthole.md

 ### WindowManager

 The `WindowManager` is relatively straightforward it holds windows via `Vec<Arc<Mutex<Window>>`, it keep their rendering order via `window_rendering_order`.
-It has a `VirtualFrameBuffer` that acts as a backbuffer and `PhysicalFrameBuffer` that acts like frontbuffer.
+It has a `VirtualFramebuffer` that acts as a backbuffer and `PhysicalFramebuffer` that acts like frontbuffer.
 It also controls the mouse.

 We hold `WindowManager` via `Once<Mutex<WindowManager>>` and it's initalized once by `captain`, after that whenever we need it we can get it by calling `WINDOW_MANAGER.get()`.